Types of Learning Style Models

 Hermann Brain Dominance

-The Herrmann Brain Dominant Instrument is a based on the idea that one side of is dominant over the other.
+The Herrmann Brain Dominant Instrument is a based on the idea that one side of the brain is dominant over the other.
 The two halves of the brain are then divided into a front and back half, making four sections in the brain.
 Individuals are dominant in one of these four areas, which is evident by their personality type.

 Quadrant B: Left limbic system – Organizers (sequential)